pinax/symposion/README.rst

-A conference management solution from Eldarion.
+symposion is a conference management solution from Eldarion.

-Built with the generous support of the Python Software Foundation.
+It was built with the generous support of the Python Software Foundation.

 See http://eldarion.com/symposion/ for commercial support, customization and hosting

+Pinax is an open-source platform built on the Django Web Framework.
+It is an ecosystem of reusable Django apps, themes, and starter project templates.
+This collection can be found at http://pinaxproject.com.

+In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.

+The Pinax documentation is available at http://pinaxproject.com/pinax/.

+For updates and news regarding the Pinax Project, please follow us on Twitter at @pinaxproject and check out our blog http://blog.pinaxproject.com.

 Quickstart
 ==========